Arab League backs Syria peace talks, urges opposition to go

 In a resignation video issued on Sunday, Oqaidi blamed rifts among rebels for losing Safira, and bitterly congratulated the opposition in exile “for your hotels and your political posts”.

-State television said on Monday Assad’s forces had taken a village on the northern edge of Safira and were attacking the rebel-held town of Tel Arn about 2 miles (3 km) further north.
+State television said on Monday Assad’s forces had taken a village on the northern edge of Safira and were attacking the rebel-held town of Tel Arn about 2 miles further north.
 Live TV footage showed columns of smoke rising from Tel Arn.

-(Additional reporting by Ayman Samir in Cairo and Dominic Evans in Beirut; Editing by Peter Graff)
+Additional reporting by Ayman Samir in Cairo and Dominic Evans in Beirut; Editing by Peter Graff